Magicsoftuz/.github/profile/README.md

 ## Get in touch!

 Learn more about what we're doing in open source at Github profile Interested in a career at MagicSoft?
-Check out our opportunities on [Twitter Careers](https://magicsoft.uz/)!
+Check out our opportunities on [MagicSoft Careers](https://magicsoft.uz/)!

 # Meaningful SILENCE is always better than meaningless WORDS!